 Finding your cancer community

-So they told me about some non-profits.
+They told me about some nonprofits.
 I got involved with some of those.
-There are a ton of colorectal non-profits and the first thing I did when I was trying to find some locally, I was like “colon cancer support Houston, Texas.”
+There are a ton of colorectal nonprofits.
+The first thing I did when I was trying to find some locally, I was like, “Colon cancer support Houston, Texas.”
 That’s when I went to Google.
 Google is good for that.

-I found a race called, “Get Your Rear in Gear” in Houston.
-I wanted to meet other survivors like me so it was a way for me to meet other patients and survivors, but also give my support system, the friends and family who wanted to do something for me but there was really nothing for them to do, to be there for me on this one day.
+I found a race called “Get Your Rear in Gear” in Houston.
+I wanted to meet other survivors like me.
+It was a way for me to meet other patients and survivors, but also give my support system — the friends and family who wanted to do something for me but there was really nothing for them to do — to be there for me on this one day.

-It was during my treatment that I did that, but also, there’s ways to connect online to other patients and survivors.
-There’s a group called Blue Hope Nation, there’s something called Colon Town.
-Essentially, that’s where you can connect with people who just get you, and local support groups.
+It was during my treatment that I did that.
+Also, there’s ways to connect online to other patients and survivors.
+There’s a group called Blue Hope Nation.
+There’s something called Colon Town.
+Essentially, that’s where you can connect with people who just get you and local support groups.

-No matter where you are in your cancer journey, the support doesn’t stop just because you’re cancer-free, because survivorship and the long term side effects are sometimes the true test of you as a person.
+No matter where you are in your cancer journey, the support doesn’t stop just because you’re cancer-free.
+Survivorship and the long-term side effects are sometimes the true test of you as a person.

 I got involved heavily with the adolescent young adult movement by joining an advisory council at MD Anderson.